Medical Student Policies

 Compliance

-The Policy and Procedures Advisor Group (PPAG) is charged with developing and implementing a schedule for regular review of OME Office-Level policies and procedures, reducing policy duplication, working with policy owner(s) on a Policy Development or Revision Plan, ensuring that policies adhere to school, University, State, or other regulatory requirements, and serving as the official record-keeper for current OME Office-Level policies and procedures documents that fall within the scope outlined in the policy below.
+The Office of Accreditation and Quality Improvement develops and implements a schedule for regular review of OME Office-Level policies, reduces policy duplication, works with policy owner(s) on a Policy Development or Revision Plans, ensures that policies adhere to school, University, State, or other regulatory requirements, and serves as the official record-keeper for current OME Office-Level policies and procedures that fall within the scope outlined in the policy below.

-The Office of Medical Education Policy on Policies establishes a framework, a common format and process, and roles and responsibilities for the adoption, review, revision, and dissemination of Medical Education Office-Level policies and procedures.
-Linked is the procedure for distribution of new or revised policies.
+The Office of Medical Education Policy on Policies establishes a framework for the adoption, review, revision, and dissemination of OME Office-Level policies and procedures.

 If you have questions regarding policy development and procedures, please contact the Director of Accreditation and Quality Improvement, Joe Oppedisano ([email protected]).